 From apparel and textiles to paint and plastics, digital color communication has streamlined production across supply chains that span multiple continents, saving time, money and the proverbial headaches associated with subjective color evaluation.
 One potential roadblock?
 Typical spectrophotometers—despite all of the incredible advancements they’ve introduced to the world of color—are limited to measuring solid colors only, leaving up to 50% of materials unmeasurable.
 And those complex materials can bring additional challenges beyond human error

-Enter Datacolor SpectraVision, a color evaluation powerhouse that delivers precise measurements for everything from lace and yarn to buttons and zippers.
+Enter Datacolor SpectraVision, a hyperspectral spectrophotometer that’s a color evaluation powerhouse and delivers precise measurements for everything from lace and yarn to buttons and zippers.
 Beyond apparel, SpectraVision can measure a staggering array of diverse materials, including flooring, roof shingles, automotive parts, bedding, printed beverage cans, thermoformed plastic for airplanes and mass transit, wallpaper, cosmetics, dental ceramics, crystals and more.
 Thanks to a vertical configuration, SpectraVision can measure even the smallest plastic pellets in less than five minutes.
 Users can find correlations between plastic pellets and plaques, reducing the number of plaques that are needed and saving a significant amount of time.

 What else can SpectraVision do?

 SpectraVision’s sophisticated capabilities have opened up a world of applications, streamlining digital color management across a variety of industries: